Uses of English verb forms: Future simple

 However English also has other ways of referring to future circumstances.
-For planned or scheduled actions the present progressive or simple present may be used (see those sections for examples).
+For planned or scheduled actions the present progressive or present simple may be used (see those sections for examples).
 There is also a going-to future, common in colloquial English, which is often used to express intentions or predictions (I am going to write a book some day; I think that it is going to rain).
 Use of the will/shall construction when expressing intention often indicates a spontaneous decision: